JWoltjen/imagefinder/README.md

 ### Takeaways:

 Why do I like tailwind?
-You can set up a grid this easily: <div className='grid grid-cols-3 gap-4'>.
-You can make your layout responsive this easily: <div className='container mx-auto'>.
+You can set up a grid this easily:
+  - <div className='grid grid-cols-3 gap-4'>.

+ You can make your layout responsive this easily:
+    -<div className='container mx-auto'>.